xyecoding/myBlog/source/_posts/Arch-Linux.md

 # Configuration

+## Hardware time

+The hardware time sometimes is not correct.

+Use `sudo timedatectl set-ntp true` to solve it.

 ## Block nouveau

 Add
 `GRUB_CMDLINE_LINUX_DEFAULT="loglevel=5 nowatchdog modprobe.blacklist=nouveau"`
 to the `/etc/default/grub`.
 Then `grub-mkconfig -o /boot/grub/grub.cfg`.

 ## Default applications